Blight to Might

 Reclaiming the Detroit highway

 Status: Finished (Selected Top 20)

 Put People First

 The car has too much power in our lives and in urban planning.
 It is a great source of pollution, it takes up a lot of space and it creates distance between people, which leads to conflict and disagreement.
 It is time that we take control, and put people first in urban planning.
-But that off course challenges the way that we live today.
+But that of course challenges the way we live today.
 We need to take a god look at what is important, and what better place to start the people’s revolution, than the former Motown city, Detroit.

 The Importance of Green Space

 The rapid urbanisation and construction of roads left us with very little green space in our cities.
 Sustainable urban planning is also about mixing nature with the build environment, for the benefits of both people and the global environment.
 Research shows that when people live in close proximity to parks and green space, it reduces stress-related diseases.
 If we want to reduce the carbon footprints, we need to go back to basics.
 We need to see the importance of living in proximity to were we work, what we eat, where we go to school, etc. so we can walk, bike, and use public transportation instead of cars.
 Further, providing a variety of places to sit and rest in the public spaces and along the main pedestrian routes are important, as urban life is about more than walking.